Monitoring prostate cancer

 - Your views about treatment

-- Regular digital rectal examinations
+- Digital rectal examinations every 12 months

 At each appointment your doctors will also ask if you have developed any new symptoms.
 If you develop symptoms, or if your test results show that the cancer is starting to grow, you can either have surgery to remove the prostate gland or radiotherapy to the prostate to try to cure it.